 - Donors of funds or medical goods and other listed goods during the quarantine period will be able to fully deduct the respective expenses for tax purposes for until the last day of the month in which the quarantine period ends.

-- State and municipal health care institutions that have received funds or free of charge medical goods and other listed goods during the quarantine period shall not tax income from the receipt / tax deduct expenses from the use of such funds and goods for tax periods of 2020.
+- State and municipal health care institutions that have received funds or free of charge medical goods and other listed goods during the quarantine period shall not tax income from the receipt / tax deduct expenses from the use of such funds and goods for tax periods of 2020 and 2021.

-In addition, recent changes to tax legislation allowed the application of a reduced statutory minimum useful life for machines, equipment, and vehicles (two years), as well as for transmitting devices and other fixed assets (five years), provided that such fixed assets were put into operation during the period between 1 January 2020 and 31 December 2030 and are employed in business activity of the taxpayer.
+In addition, application of a reduced statutory minimum useful life is allowed for machines, equipment, and vehicles (two years), as well as for transmitting devices and other fixed assets (five years), provided that certain conditions are met (see Depreciation and amortisation in the Deductions section for more information).

-Entities and individuals (i.e. private entrepreneurs) are entitled to use a simplified (unified) tax regime (with exemption from CIT) if certain requirements are met.
+Entities and individuals (i.e. private entrepreneurs) are entitled to use a simplified (unified) tax system (with exemption from CIT) if certain requirements are met.

-Groups 1 and 2 of the simplified (unified) tax regime are available for private entrepreneurs only, and group 3 for both private entrepreneurs and legal entities (depending on the types of activities, the level of income [only up to 1,167 minimal salary as of 1 January of the reporting year (for 2021 this amount will be equal to UAH 7,002 thousand), except agricultural producers], and the number of employees’ criteria).
+Groups 1 and 2 of the simplified (unified) tax system are available for private entrepreneurs only, and group 3 for both private entrepreneurs and legal entities (depending on the types of activities, the level of income [only up to 1,167 minimal salary as of 1 January of the reporting year (for 2022 this amount is equal to UAH 7,585 thousand), except agricultural producers], and the number of employees’ criteria).

 These regimes foresee low effective tax rates (up to 10% of the amount of statutory subsistence minimum for able-bodied individuals as of 1 January of the reporting year for group 1 per month; up to 20% of the minimal salary set as of 1 January of the reporting year for group 2 per month, or up to 5% of revenue for a private entrepreneur/an entity of the third group) and easier reporting for small businesses.
 However, specific types of business activities are prohibited under this tax regime (inter alia, transactions with certain excisable products, exploration/production/sale of precious metals and stones, company management and communication services).

 Taxpayers of group 1 are not required to use cash registers.
-Taxpayers of group 2, 3, and 4 are obligated to start using cash registers in the quarter following the one when their revenue exceeds 220 minimal salary as of 1 January of the reporting year (for 2021 this amount will be equal to UAH 1,320 thousand) .
+Taxpayers of group 2, 3, and 4 are obligated to start using cash registers in the quarter following the one when their revenue exceeds 220 minimal salary as of 1 January of the reporting year (2022 this amount is equal to UAH 1,430 thousand) .
 Taxpayers engaged in selling technically complex household goods subject to warranty services, medicines, and healthcare products are obligated to use cash registers regardless of the revenue amount they earn.

-Starting from 1 January 2022, all taxpayers of group 2, 3 and 4, regardless of their revenue, will be obligated to use cash registers.
+Starting from 1 January 2022, all taxpayers of group 2, 3 and 4, regardless of their revenue, are obligated to use cash registers.

-The group 4 classification of the simplified (unified) tax regime is available for qualified agricultural producers.
+The group 4 classification of the simplified (unified) tax system is available for qualified agricultural producers.